Survivor Series (2015): Preliminary matches

 The actual pay-per-view opened with the semifinals in the tournament for the WWE World Heavyweight Championship.
 In the first semifinal, Roman Reigns faced Alberto Del Rio (accompanied by Zeb Colter).
 In the end, as Del Rio leapt off the top rope, Reigns avoided Del Rio and executed a Spear on Del Rio to win the match and advance to the finals.

 Next, Dean Ambrose and Kevin Owens competed in the second semifinal match.
 In the end, as Owens attempted a Pop Up Powerbomb, Ambrose countered with a Hurricanrana and executed Dirty Deeds on Owens to win the match and advance to the finals.

 After that, The New Day (Big E, Kofi Kingston, and Xavier Woods), Sheamus, and King Barrett faced The Usos (Jey Uso and Jimmy Uso), The Lucha Dragons (Kalisto and Sin Cara), and Ryback in a Survivor Series Elimination Tag Team match.
 Barrett was eliminated by Sin Cara after a Springboard Senton Bomb.
 Jimmy Uso was eliminated by Xavier Woods after a Backbreaker/Diving Double Foot Stomp combination with Kingston.
 Sin Cara was eliminated by Sheamus after a Brogue Kick.
 Big E was eliminated by Jey Uso after a Samoan Splash.
 After Big E was eliminated, Kingston and Woods left with Big E, eliminating Kingston and Woods.
 In the end, Sheamus received a Superkick from Jey Uso, a Hurricanrana from Kalisto and was eliminated by Ryback after Shellshocked, leaving Ryback, Kalisto and Jey as the survivors.

 In the fourth match, Charlotte defended the WWE Divas Championship against Paige.
 During the match, Charlotte executed a Natural Selection on Paige, causing Paige to roll outside the ring.
 Paige climbed onto the barricade and taunted Charlotte, who also climbed up and executed a Spear on Paige.
 Charlotte, with her arms under the bottom rope, forced Paige to submit to the Figure Eight Leglock to retain.

 In the fifth match, Tyler Breeze faced Dolph Ziggler.
 Breeze executed an Unprettier on Ziggler to win the match.

 In the penultimate match, The Brothers of Destruction (The Undertaker and Kane) fought Bray Wyatt and Luke Harper of The Wyatt Family, with Erick Rowan and Braun Strowman at ringside.
-Before the match, Undertaker and Kane performed a Double Chokeslam on Rowan.
-During the match, Undertaker and Kane performed a double Chokeslam on Strowman through a broadcast table.
-In the climax, Wyatt performed a Spider Walk to taunt his opponents, however, the Undertaker and Kane sat up simultaneously.
-Undertaker and Kane performed a Double Chokeslam on Wyatt and Harper before Undertaker pinned Harper after a Tombstone Piledriver to win the match.
+Before the match, The Undertaker and Kane performed a Double Chokeslam on Rowan.
+During the match, The Undertaker and Kane performed a double Chokeslam on Strowman through a broadcast table.
+In the climax, Wyatt performed a Spider Walk to taunt his opponents, however, The Undertaker and Kane sat up simultaneously.
+The Undertaker and Kane performed a Double Chokeslam on Wyatt and Harper before The Undertaker pinned Harper after a Tombstone Piledriver to win the match.